Jackie D. Hancock, Jr., CFRE, CEO

 With an NIH grant, he founded the Core Structure-Function Laboratory in the Department of Pharmacology.
 Baron received his B.A. in Biology and Ph.D. in Anatomy from The University of Chicago.
 His did his postdoctoral fellowship in pathology and pharmacology at the Medical University of South Carolina.
 He has been a grant reviewer for the National Cancer Institute, given invited seminars and has served on several national scientific boards.

-Angela Connelly, Chief Marketing Officer
+Angela Connelly, Chief Marketing and Communications Officer

 Angela Connelly has been a marketing communications leader for nearly 20 years, helping organizations reach business goals, engage audiences, and strengthen brand.
 Her most recent role was the Director of Communications for Sisters of Charity of Leavenworth Health System (SCLHS).
 This 11-hospital system was based in Lenexa, Kan., until a recent relocation to Denver, Colo.
 She was responsible for managing corporate communications, branding, and overseeing their digital strategy.
 Connelly created the first strategic marketing communication plan for SCLHS.
 Implementation contributed to increased employee engagement and improved community perception.
 She also implemented a social media pilot that resulted in nearly 2,000 followers in the first year.

 Before SCLHS Connelly worked for HCA Midwest, where she was responsible for marketing and communications for several hospitals, with corporate communications roles.
 She began her communications career providing public relations support for the Kansas City Chapter of the American Red Cross.